LeoBlanchette/torah_food_symbolism_analysis/README.md

 We already know from Barnabas what the significance of these animals is.
 Test the symbols in your own reasoning and see if they add up.
 Esau was certainly a pig, Jacob was indeed the first sheep, and the first fathers were exemplary in the strength of their faith, making them bulls.
 (Note that Jacob's years were significantly less than his father's, as he stated, showing the transformation of types.)

-Of extreme importance to us in this parable is the occassional transformation of a MAN to a BEAST, or a BEAST to a MAN.
+Of extreme importance to us in this parable is the occasional transformation of a MAN to a BEAST, or a BEAST to a MAN.
 Or, relatively speaking, An Angel to a Man, or a Man to an Angel.

 Why is this important?
 Because we must seek to be elevated above the nature of a beast and be rescued from this curse, as Enoch and Elijah were in this parable.